-Considering the amount of bad press they’ve accumulated, parent companies have found it wise to post online in order to drown out the negative reviews and the mountain of frightful articles.
-They flood the Internet with blogs, You Tube videos, Facebook pages, and in recent times have raised the bar by issuing ‘press releases’ to organizations like PR Newswire to ensure their digital footprint is not mired in filth.
+Considering the amount of bad press they’ve accumulated, parent companies have found it wise to post online in order to drown out negative reviews and the mountain of frightful articles.
+They flood the Internet with blogs, You Tube videos, Facebook pages, and in recent times, have raised the bar by issuing press releases to organizations like PR Newswire to ensure their digital footprint is not mired in filth.
 They do this in order to dupe employees, potential recruits, and future clients.

-If you’re ever feeling down or should I say “negged out”, try looking at websites created by the street-level offices of Devilcorp.
-The blatant use of horseshit prevalent in each and every site is guaranteed to put a smile on your face.
+If you’re ever feeling down or should I say “negged out”, try looking at websites created by Devil Corp’s street-level offices because the blatant use of horseshit prevalent in each and every site is guaranteed to put a smile on your face.

 They’re full of great lines like “W.X.Y.Z. corporation was created to acquire and retain customers in a personalized manner for all types of companies” or “L.M.N.O.P. company strives to be the perfect combination of entrepreneurial spirit, superb client service, and successful business professionals”.

 These websites have quotes from well-known businessmen, motivational pictures, and sometimes include links to articles in the misguided hope they’ll appear as legitimate businesses.
-They preach the gospel of success even though most of their owners are living hand to mouth.
-Their sites are nothing more than nets used to trap human beings in order to run them through the horrific Devilcorp meat grinder.
+They preach the gospel of success even though most of their owners are living hand to mouth and their sites are nothing more than nets used to trap human beings in order to run them through the horrific Devil Corp meat grinder.

 MONEY IN THE BANK

-Although their calls warrant an entire article, I would like to focus on one recurring theme.
-Money in the bank.
+Although these calls warrant an entire article, I would like to focus on one recurring theme which is “money in the bank”.
 When they mention money, it’s always about how much an owner has in the bank.
 “This owner has $45k in the bank” or “that owner has 70”.
 It’s almost as if they want you to believe having your money in the bank is the most praiseworthy accomplishment.

 A. Ponzi schemes usually don’t turn people away.